Cocos Island – Dive with Sharks in Costa Rica

 Cocos Island Diving Sites

-There are several diving sites that you will visit during your trip, but here are the main highlights.
+There are several dive sites that you will visit during your trip.
+Here are the main marine area highlights.

 Bajo Alcyone